oerich/EDA397/README.md

 # Agile Development Processes - lp4, vt2017

-- Updated schedule for Sprint 2 and 3 (Increased time for project part of course.)
+- Updated schedule for Sprint 2 and 3 (Increased time for project part of course in Sprint 2.)
 - Changed room on **May-9** from ~~Svea130~~ to **Gamma**.

 Last update: 2017-04-19